abdullah-riaz-raja/JCord/README.md

 Azeem Syed Hussaini 100707191

 # Requirements
  Gradle 6.3 is required.
-If another version is used there may be an issue with paths files which may break the css/entire thing.
+If another version is used there may be an issue with file paths  which may break the css/entire thing.
 Written with Java version 11.05.
 # Instructions to Run
 To run the application a server must first be started.
 Server information can be configured in the **JCord/Client/src/main/resources/communication.json**.
 The server can be started with the command **gradle server** being run from the Client folder.
 The client can be run with the command **gradle run** being run from the client folder.